XhenetaHasanii/ShitBlej/README.md

 The supported HTTP Operations are GET and POST.

+In order to make the endpoint calls you can use Postman : https://www.postman.com/downloads/

 This table shows the endpoint calls that can be made to the application and the values of the HTTP Responses:

 | Endpoint      | HTTP Operation | Returns       |